impositivelyunsure/WPF-CSV-Dataset-Tool/README.md

 ## 📋 Overview

-This project is a Windows desktop application developed for **Malin Space Science Systems (MSSS)**.
-The application manages staff records stored in a CSV file and provides fast searching, filtering, and administrative record management.
+This project is a Windows desktop application developed to manage CSV files of staff usernames & IDs.
+Provides fast searching, filtering, and administrative record management.

 ---